-But in addition to sun and beach, the eastern part of the Costa del Sol offers other tourist attractions such as the Caves of Nerja or beautiful white villages like Frigiliana.
-We propose you to take the car, go to the eastern part of Malaga and enjoy any of these options.
+But as well as sun and beach, the eastern part of Malaga offers other tourist attractions such as the Nerja Caves or beautiful white villages like Frigiliana.
+We suggest you take the car, go to the eastern part of Malaga and enjoy any of these options.

 The beach and cove of Maro

 In the most eastern part of the Costa del Sol we will find the beautiful Maro Beach -which belongs to Nerja- and which is located in a semicircle of about 500 meters long.
 Despite its remoteness, this beach has all the necessary services for the bather, such as showers, accesses, parking and even a restaurant.

 You can also rent equipment for kayaking, snorkeling or diving, since very close we have the Maro cove, a rocky space of crystalline waters where there are caves and rocks full of marine vegetation and colorful fish (fishing is prohibited because it is in the Maro Natural Park, Cerro Gordo).
 Without a doubt a magical place to enjoy with family or friends after visiting the nearby Caves of Nerja.

 Burriana Beach in Nerja

 I’m sure most readers remember the endearing Verano Azul series that made the afternoons of the 90s on TVE so much more enjoyable.
 What you may not know is that Burriana beach in Nerja was the natural setting for the adventures of Chanquete and his young friends.